elvinagam/30-Seconds-Code-from-AI-papers/Vision_Transformers_Image_is_worth_16_words/README.md

 Trained on: Adam optimizer; 4096 batch size, weight decay of 0.1
 Regularization: dropout, weight-decay, label-smoothing (penalizing hard labels, leaving more space for soft labels to prevent over-confidence and make more generalizable.

+Usually, vision transformers are better at millions of images.
+Therefore, if your dataset is not in the margin of millions, you still better stick to the regular ResNet or EfficientNet architectures.